SandroGrassia/LILLA-Audio-Sampler/README.md

 #### Original and Modified libraries/classes included, with licensing notes.

-This following text describes the full * *#include* * tree for LILLA code.
-Each class/library mentioned is preceded by a number representing the level of dependency:
+This following text describes the full #include tree for LILLA code.
+Each class/library mentioned is preceded by a number representing the level of dependency:<br/>

 * level-1: explicitely included in LILLA code<br/>
   * level-2: included in a level-1 element<br/>
-    * level-3: included in a level-2 element
+    * level-3: included in a level-2 element</p>

 and so on.</p>